angeljubilee/blythejubilee/README.md

     cp .env.example .env
     ```

-1. Fill in the API Keys for Google if using Gmail for your shop email.
+1. Fill in the API Keys for Google if using Gmail for your shop email and Amazon.

+1. Fill in your shop's email for EMAIL_USER.

 1. Update the PayPal script in index.html with your own PayPal clientId.